<- lm(stem_dry_mass ~ watershed * year_cat,

 The relationship between one categorical explanatory variable and the response differs based on the values of another categorical variable.

-Does the relationship between mean stem dry mass and calcium treatment for sugar maples differ based on the year the treatment was applied?
+Does the relationship between mean stem dry mass and calcium treatment for sugar maples differ based on the year the seedling was sampled?

 Or, because the study was an experiment…

-Does the effect of calcium treatment on the stem dry mass of sugar maples differ based on the year of the treatment?
+Does the effect of calcium treatment on the stem dry mass of sugar maples differ based on the year the seedling was sampled?

 Observations are independent within groups and between groups